 Read on to find out more about your dental coverage options through Medicare.

-Some complicated dental procedures are also covered if they’re performed in a hospital, but whether they’re covered by Part A or Part B will be determined by who provides the service.
+- Some complicated dental procedures are also covered if they’re performed in a hospital, but whether they’re covered by Part A or Part B will be determined by whether you’re an inpatient or an outpatient.

-Medicare may also pay for your care if you need dental services because of oral cancer or another covered illness.
+- You may receive coverage f you need dental services because of oral cancer or another covered illness.

 Medicare Advantage plans are offered by private insurance companies that have been approved by Medicare.
-These plans are an alternative to original Medicare.
-They often pay for services that aren’t covered by original Medicare parts A and B.
+These plans are an alternative to original Medicare and often pay for services that aren’t covered by parts A and B.

-To determine if your current Medicare Part C plan includes dental coverage, you can talk to a representative from the insurer or read the details contained in the Evidence of Coverage (EOC) document you received when you enrolled in the plan.
+To determine if your current Medicare Part C plan covers dental, you can talk to a representative from the insurance company or read the details contained in the Evidence of Coverage (EOC) document you received when you enrolled in the plan.

 Generally, Medigap coverage helps you pay for copays and deductibles related to services covered by original Medicare.
 Most of the time, Medigap doesn’t provide coverage for extra services like dental care.